glzr-io/glazewm/README.md

 ### Shorthand properties

 Properties related to the edges of the bar or a component, like `padding`, `margin`, and `border_width`, use a 1-to-4 value syntax.
-This is the same convention that's common in CSS, for those familiar with that.
+This is the same convention that's common in CSS.

 Using the example of padding: